-Facebook TPMs usually work in cross-functional teams with other engineers, product managers, designers, data analysts, etc. They need to be able to communicate clearly, work with others efficiently, build trust and relationships, etc.
+Facebook TPMs usually work in cross-functional teams with other engineers, product managers, PMMs, designers, data analysts, etc. They need to communicate clearly, work with others efficiently, build trust and relationships, etc.

 This is the part of the interview process where you really want to show that you are good at working with others and driving successful cross-functional collaboration.
 Be prepared to talk about situations where you've troubleshooted project bottlenecks, negotiated design components with engineers, adapted your program when requirements changed, etc.

 We've listed a typical list of questions you can expect in this interview below.
 Again here, you should be ready to answer both hypothetical questions (e.g. How would you do XYZ), and behavioral questions (e.g. Tell me about a time you did XYZ).

 Facebook TPM interview questions - Partnership

 - Tell me about a time you bridged the gap between engineering and less technical cross-functional teams